 In addition, many of the software applications, including enterprise cloud storage and cloud computing application services, that we use in our business are licensed from, and supported, upgraded and maintained by, third-party vendors.
 We are significantly increasing our use of such cloud services and expect this to continue over time.
 These third-party applications store confidential and proprietary data of the Company, our clients and our employees.
 A suspension or termination of certain of these licenses or the related support, upgrades and maintenance could cause temporary system delays or interruptions that could adversely impact our business.
-As a global organization, we occasionally acquire other companies or spin-off certain of our existing business lines.
-These strategic business decisions may require us to manage complex integrations or dissolutions of information systems, and we may fail to identify vulnerabilities in our targets' information systems or in integrated components of our respective information systems.
+As a global organization, we occasionally acquire other companies or divest certain of our existing business lines and companies.
+These strategic business decisions may require us to manage complex integrations or dissolutions of information systems or the transfer of information from one system to another, and we may fail to identify vulnerabilities in our targets' information systems or in integrated components of our respective information systems.
 These transactions may make us more susceptible to cyberattacks and could result in the theft of Company intellectual property, the compromise of Company, employee, and client data or operational disruption.